dbolshak/kudu/README.md

 ```
 No comments here, really user friendly API.

-Also we performed a lot of performance, operation tests, compression and encodings research provided by Kudu.
-But all of these is another subject.
+Also we performed a lot of performance and operation tests, compression and encodings research.
+But all of these is another subject and if the articale is usefull I will follow with my findings.
 Kudu must go on!